How a Medibank nurse can help

 Our services range from urgent first aid right through to general home care advice

-We also have access to a database and can also search for support services such as a caller’s nearest local health provider, whether they need a medical centre or Emergency Department.
+We also have access to a database and can also search for support services such as a caller’s nearest local health provider, whether they need a medical centre, mental health provider or Emergency Department.
 We also have the ability to connect people with the ambulance service if necessary.

 I find questions tend to have a seasonal pattern to them